 No timetable has been set.
 A final decision depends on getting an NRC license to build and operate the plant, obtaining a federal loan guarantee, attracting additional investors, and on PPL’s view of power market fundamentals at that time.
 PPL would not proceed to construct the Bell Bend unit until it obtains or finalizes a joint arrangement with other interested parties and obtains a federal loan guarantee or other acceptable financing structures.

 PPL already owns most of the land it would need to accommodate the new unit.
 The site is located between Market Street and Confers Lane in Salem Township.
 It is on the opposite side of Confers Lane from the Susquehanna plant property.
 PPL has notified a few additional property owners in the area that the company would like to acquire their land for the new unit project.

 When will construction begin?

 A final decision on construction of the Bell Bend project has not been made.
 PPL has consistently said that a decision to construct a Bell Bend nuclear unit would depend on factors such as loan guarantees and obtaining partners in the venture.
 It is difficult to project at this time when construction might begin.
 PPL’s current focus is on the process of obtaining a Combined Operating License (COL) for the Bell Bend project.
 The Nuclear Regulatory Commission is reviewing PPL’s COL application.
-We expect a decision on the application in 2013.
-Early site work could begin in 2011, and construction could begin as early as 2013 if all approvals are received and if PPL decides to move forward with Bell Bend.

 What would be done with the spent fuel from Bell Bend?